act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 		from the top level.

 		<iframe
-			srcdoc='<a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/admissions/contact.html">Contact us</a> from the iframe'
+			srcdoc="<a href='/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/admissions/contact.html'>Contact us</a> from the iframe"
 		></iframe>
 	</body>
 </html>